spacecatpixel/lokidocs/docs/Wallets/Multisignature.md

-title: Loki Documentation | Loki, Monero and Cryptonote Multisignature Wallets
+title: Loki Documentation | Loki and Cryptonote Multisignature Wallets
 description: This document will help with Loki, Monero and other Cryptonote cryptocurrency multisig wallets.
 Check out the guides on how to set a multi-sig wallet and how to process multi-sig transactions.

 # Multisignature